navigating-the-darkweb/navigating-the-darkweb/docs/chapter3_i2p.rst

 .. note::

-   To register your domain, most I2P Name Registry services will require your Authentication Registration key, which you can get by clicking on your I2P webserver (under the “I2P Hidden Services” section) from the I2P Hidden Services console and then on the “Registration Authentication” button.
+   To register your domain, most I2P Name Registry services will require your Authentication Registration key, which you can get by clicking on your I2P webserver (under the **I2P Hidden Services** section) from the I2P Hidden Services console and then on the **Registration Authentication** button.

 With i2pd
 =========